The Quote Garden ™

 We all have our limitations, but when we listen to our critics, we also have theirs. ~Robert Brault, rbrault.blogspot.com

-What a man thinks of himself, that it is which determines, or rather indicates his fate. ~Henry David Thoreau
+Public opinion is a weak tyrant compared with our own private opinion.
+What a man thinks of himself, that it is which determines, or rather indicates, his fate. ~Henry David Thoreau, Walden

 Men harm others by their deeds, themselves by their thoughts. ~Augustus William Hare and Julius Charles Hare, Guesses at Truth, by Two Brothers, 1827

-I am not afraid of storms for I am learning how to sail my ship. ~Louisa May Alcott
+Lovely weather so far; I don't know how long it will last, but I'm not afraid of storms, for I'm learning how to sail my ship. ~Louisa May Alcott, Little Women, 1869

 How often in life we complete a task that was beyond the capability of the person we were when we started it. ~Robert Brault, rbrault.blogspot.com